nas5w/interview-guide/behavioral/README.md

 - No one wants to work with a jerk
 - Engineers often have to handle ambiguity
-- Companies want engineers that perform well under stress
+- Companies want engineers who perform well under stress

 It has become increasingly popular for companies to try to assess your _emotional intelligence_ and _empathy_ as well.
 They want to know that you can see things from other people's points of view and that you can negotiate tricky interpersonal relationships.